In this post, we will be discussing Spark RDD and will be performing some basic operations on RDD.

 In the below example, we have counted the number of records from existing RDD created earlier and then have printed the first line of the RDD.

-Keep visiting our website for more blogs and EBooks on Big data and other technologies.
+Keep visiting our website for more updates.